 Winners Saluted for Extraordinary Performance in Undergraduate Education

-Washington, D.C.—Four educators who are transforming math, science and engineering education are the national winners of the 2007 U.S. Professors of the Year Award.
+Washington, D.C.-Four college and university educators who actively involve their undergraduate students in hands-on research are the national winners of the 2008 U.S. Professors of the Year Awards.

-Sponsored by The Carnegie Foundation for the Advancement of Teaching and administered by the Council for Advancement and Support of Education, the awards recognize professors for their influence on teaching and their outstanding commitment to undergraduate students.
-A state Professor of the Year was also recognized in 40 states and the District of Columbia.
+Administered by the Council for Advancement and Support of Education and sponsored by The Carnegie Foundation for the Advancement of Teaching, the awards recognize professors for their influence on teaching and their commitment to undergraduate students.
+In addition to the four national winners, state-level Professors of the Year are being recognized in 44 states, the District of Columbia and Guam.

-The 2007 U.S. Professors of the Year will be honored today at a luncheon and awards ceremony at the Willard InterContinental Washington in Washington, D.C., where they will provide remarks following introductions by former students.
+All of the 2008 U.S. Professors of the Year will be honored today at a luncheon and awards ceremony at the Willard InterContinental Washington in Washington, D.C.
+National winners will offer remarks after they are introduced by former students.

 The four national winners are:

 The U.S. Professors of the Year program, created in 1981, is the only national initiative specifically designed to recognize excellence in undergraduate teaching and mentoring.